trans-travel/trans-travel/us/fl.md

 ## Medical Care

+ * Trans medical care is legal for adults, but with significant restrictions that are, in-practice, a ban on trans healthcare, and require misleading (and medically inaccurate) "informed consent" forms, restrict what providers can provide the care unnecessarily, and put in place restrictions that will prevent many providers who are otherwise qualified under the law from taking the legal risk of providing care.
+Should any care providers continue to provide this care, there will be long waiting lists.
+This is updated on August 24, 2024.
- * Trans medical care is legal for adults, but surgery is still at risk and is subject to significant restriction.
-HRT is available.
+ * Trans medical care for youth is illegal (as of August 26, 2024).
- * The State of Florida continues to officially oppose care, and is seeking to overturn court decisions that allowed the care to continue.
-   Florida has filed an appeal in a significant case on July 19, 2024.
- * Surgery for people under age 18 is illegal.
-However, puberty blockers and HRT are legal.
+   This includes puberty blockers, hormone therapy, and surgery.
  * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).